neuefische/web-exercises/sessions/backend-read/products/README.md

 Some of the products already have reviews which are stored in a second collection.
 Your task is to read from that collection and display the reviews on the right details page.

-Open MongoDB Compass and adapt your `fish-shop` database:
+Open MongoDB Atlas and adapt your `fish-shop` database:

 - Add a new collection called `reviews`; insert the data from `bonus-reviews.json`.
 - Drop the `products` collection; recreate it with the same name, but now insert data from the `bonus-products.json` file.